amousset/rudder/README.md

 ### Where can I find support for Rudder?

 The best option is through a Rudder subscription which includes profesionnal support.
-Users of Rudder _core_ can find help on the community channels.
+Users of Rudder Core can find help on the community channels.

 ### How to join the community?